talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

 date: 2019-06-26T21:09:16+01:00
 lastmod: 2019-06-26T21:09:16+01:00
 draft: false
 description: "How to respond to the argument: 'It's impossible to have completely vegan food.
-Fertilizers are derived from animal waste and bones, pesticides are used on crops to kill insects, bees are kept in hives to pollinate almonds, worms are killed by tilling fields.
+Fertilizers are derived from animal waste and bones, pesticides are used on crops to kill insects, bees are kept in portable hives to pollinate almonds, worms are killed by tilling fields.
 All food involves death.'"
 weight: 5
 ---

 # Argument

 > It's impossible to have completely vegan food.
-Fertilizers are derived from animal waste and bones, pesticides are used on crops to kill insects, bees are kept in hives to pollinate almonds, worms are killed by tilling fields.
+Fertilizers are derived from animal waste and bones, pesticides are used on crops to kill insects, bees are kept in portable hives to pollinate almonds, worms are killed by tilling fields.
 All food involves death.

 This can be unpacked as three different arguments: